Science 101: Batteries

 Batteries and the U.S. Department of Energy’s (DOE) Argonne National Laboratory

 Argonne is recognized as a global leader in battery science and technology.
-Over the past sixty years, the lab’s pivotal discoveries have strengthened the U.S. battery manufacturing industry, aided the transition of the U.S. automotive fleet toward plug-in hybrid and electric vehicles, and enabled greater use of renewable energy, such as wind and solar power.
+Over the past sixty years, the lab’s pivotal discoveries have enabled vehicles to travel farther, the grid to be more resilient and secure, and the U.S. energy storage industry to lead the world.

-The lab’s research spans every aspect of battery development, from the breakthrough fundamental science of the Argonne-led Joint Center for Energy Storage Research, a DOE Energy Innovation Hub, to the Argonne Collaborative Center for Energy Storage Science, a cross-lab collective of scientists and engineers that solves complex battery problems through multidisciplinary research.
+The lab’s research spans every aspect of battery development, from next-generation of materials discovery at the Argonne-led Energy Storage Research Alliance, a DOE Energy Innovation Hub, to multidisciplinary research at the Argonne Collaborative Center for Energy Storage Science, to innovative battery recycling efforts taking place at the ReCell Center, which reduce battery lifecycle cost and U.S. reliance on foreign raw materials.

 For another take on “Batteries 101,” check out DOE Explains.